apache/trafficcontrol/docs/source/api/v4/logs.rst

 	| username | no       | A name to which to limit the response too            |
 	+----------+----------+------------------------------------------------------+

+.. versionadded:: ATCv6
+	The ``username`` query parameter was added to this in endpoint across across all API versions in :abbr:`ATC (Apache Traffic Control)` version 6.0.0.

 .. code-block:: http
 	:caption: Request Example